-- 2.1 An Accreditation body shall comply with the provisions of ISO/IEC 17011 and future versions thereof. - 2.2 Every applicant or signatory to the ARAC MLA shall operate according to applicable IAF and ILAC mandatory documents, as specified in the IAF/ILAC A series documents, IAF mandatory documents, as specified in the MD series, ILAC procedural and policy documents, as specified in the ILAC P series, and all other requirements of IAF and ILAC, as well as any mandatory documents issued by sector specific schemes that have been endorsed by ARAC, IAF or ILAC.
+2.1 An Accreditation body shall comply with the provisions of ISO/IEC 17011 and future versions thereof.

+- 2.2 Every applicant or signatory to the ARAC MLA shall operate according to applicable IAF and ILAC mandatory documents, as specified in the IAF/ILAC A series documents, IAF mandatory documents, as specified in the MD series, ILAC procedural and policy documents, as specified in the ILAC P series, and all other requirements of IAF and ILAC, as well as any mandatory documents issued by sector specific schemes that have been endorsed by ARAC, IAF or ILAC.
 Every applicant or signatory of the ARAC MLA shall comply with any decision made by ARAC, IAF or ILAC regarding the implementation date of these mandatory documents. - 2.3 Every applicant or signatory to the ARAC MLA shall contribute its fair share of personnel resources for carrying out peer evaluations at the regional and/or international level.
-Every signatory shall provide ARAC with at least one peer evaluator for each scope and standard for which it is a signatory. - 2.4 Every applicant Accreditation Body or Signatory to the ARAC MLA for calibration or, testing, including medical or clinical laboratories, shall participate in and use, as far as available and practicable, Proficiency Testing Activity offered by ARAC, and when applicable by other Regional Groups, in order to verify the competence of its accredited laboratories and to demonstrate the Accreditation Body's ability to take appropriate actions if necessary. - 2.5 The Accreditation Body shall: - 2.5.1 Have demonstrated experience in operating an accreditation body, and have access to technical expertise in all aspects of its accreditation activities.
-Where the number of accredited testing or calibration laboratories is less than 4 at the time of evaluation, the need for a follow-up evaluation before the normal 4 year period shall be considered by the ARAC MLA Group; - 2.5.2 Specify the acceptable routes for traceability, and assess its implementation by CABs (ILAC applicant and signatory ABs: see ILAC P10); - 2.5.3 Ensure that it meets the relevant requirements for proficiency testing activity (ILAC applicant and signatory ABs: see ILAC P9); - 2.5.4 Abide by the requirements and obligations of the ARAC MLA and international Arrangement(s); - 2.5.5 Have evidence of promoting the Arrangement with major stakeholders; - 2.5.6 Contribute its fair share of personnel resources for carrying out peer evaluations at ARAC and/or global level; and - 2.5.7 Have implemented a cross frontier accreditation policy in accordance with the relevant IAF document(s) (for IAF signatories) or taking into account ILAC Guide 21 (for ILAC signatories).
+Each signatory shall contribute to ARAC, within the recognition cycle, at least one peer evaluator for each scope and standard for which it is a signatory. - 2.4 Every applicant Accreditation Body or Signatory to the ARAC MLA for calibration or, testing, including medical or clinical laboratories, shall participate in and use, as far as available and practicable, Proficiency Testing Activity offered by ARAC, and when applicable by other Regional Groups, in order to verify the competence of its accredited laboratories and to demonstrate the Accreditation Body's ability to take appropriate actions if necessary. - 2.5 The Accreditation Body shall: - 2.5.1 Have demonstrated experience in the assessment of its accredited conformity assessment bodies (CAB) and have carried out and granted at least one accreditation that is valid at the time of the evaluation in each of the scopes of the Arrangement for which it applies; - 2.5.12 Have demonstrated experience in operating an accreditation body, and have access to technical expertise in all schemes of its accreditation activities.
+Where the number of accredited testing or calibration laboratories is less than 4 at the time of evaluation, the need for a follow-up evaluation before the normal 4 year period shall be considered by the ARAC MLA Group; 2.5.3 Specify the acceptable routes for traceability, and assess its implementation by CABs (ILAC applicant and signatory ABs: see ILAC P10); - 2.5.4 Ensure that it meets the relevant requirements for proficiency testing activity (ILAC applicant and signatory ABs: see ILAC P9); - 2.5.5 Abide by the requirements and obligations of the ARAC MLA and international Arrangement(s); - 2.5.6 Have evidence of promoting the Arrangement with major stakeholders; - 2.5.7 Have implemented a cross frontier accreditation policy in accordance with the relevant IAF document(s) (for IAF signatories) or taking into account ILAC Guide 21 (for ILAC signatories).